 Ever fascinated with the world around me, I took a number of photographs.
 Upon arriving home I located a particular portion of one photograph that was especially enticing.
 I like the shapes of the leaves and the glimpse of the corn inside.
 See the bottom left image for the cropped photograph that I decided to paint.

 As I often do after finding the image, I put the photo aside.
-I wasn't ready to paint.
+I wasn't ready to paint this image yet.
 I generally have to think about a subject for a while to know what I want to do.